 Plantar fasciitis is the most common cause of heel pain, affecting approximately 10% of the population.
 This condition is common in young runners and middle-aged women.
 However, the majority of cases are in patients over the age of 40.

-What is Plantar Fasciitis
+About Plantar Fasciitis

 The most common sign of plantar fasciitis is sharp pain with the first couple steps in the morning or following prolonged inactivity.
 Walking upstairs or sprinting uphill tends to exacerbate symptoms by putting more strain on the fascia.

-Your Visit With US
+Your Visit With us

 At Crux Sport & Spine, your journey to pain relief and improved well-being begins with our comprehensive approach.
 We prioritize your health by conducting a thorough movement-based assessment during each visit, enabling us to identify any crucial factors contributing to your pain.
 Combining targeted muscle release techniques with chiropractic adjustments, we work to release tension in your muscles, facilitating improved movement and an overall sense of well-being.

 But our care doesn’t end there.
 After your adjustment, we take you to our dedicated rehab area, where we empower you with the tools to extend the benefits of your session beyond our clinic.
 Through personalized stretches and exercises tailored to your specific needs and goals, we equip you with the knowledge and techniques to continue your progress at home.

 Experience the exceptional chiropractic care and expertise at Crux Sport & Spine.
 Take the first step towards a pain-free and healthier life by visiting us today!